 - Allotment differs based on the category of investors.

-- For retail investors, the basis of allotment will be done to ensure that as many distinct applicants as possible get IPO allotment.
+- For retail investors, the basis of allotment will be done to ensure that the IPO allotment is received by as many distinct applicants as possible.

 - So if an HNI applies for 10,000 shares and the oversubscription is 10 times in the HNI category, then he gets an allotment of 1000 shares.